Home Bar Menu

 2. Garnish with a lemon or lime wedge.
 Serve and enjoy.

-Other recipes containing vodka >
+Other recipes containing grapefruit juice >